sitevision/envision/packages/envision-docs/src/pages/components/image-slider.md

 `interval = 5000` The amount of delay between automatically cycling through slides.

-`keyboard = false` Whether the imageslider should react to keyboard events.
+`keyboard = false` Whether the imageSlider should react to keyboard events.

-`pause = 'hover'` If set to `hover`, pauses the cycling of the imageslider on `mouseenter` and resumes on `mouseleave`.
-If set to `null`, hovering wont pause the imageslider.
+`pause = 'hover'` If set to `hover`, pauses the cycling of the imageSlider on `mouseenter` and resumes on `mouseleave`.
+If set to `null`, hovering wont pause the imageSlider.

-`wrap = true` Whether the imageslider should cycle continuously or have hard stops.
+`wrap = true` Whether the imageSlider should cycle continuously or have hard stops.

 `buttons = true` Will generate `slide` buttons even if there is only one image in the image slider.